Optional Schools Application Deadline Extended to January 13, 2017

 Touring a school is the best way to see if it is the right fit for your family.
 To participate in Walk-Through Tuesdays, visit your preferred school on the designated day and time or call the school to schedule an appointment for a different time.

-Student will be sent home with application booklets on October 31.
+Students will be sent home with an application booklet on October 31.
 You can fill out the paper application at the back of the booklet or apply online at www.mnpsschoolchoice.org.
-Paper applications must be received by 5:30 p.m. on December 2, and online applications will close at 11:59 p.m.
+Paper applications must be received by 5:30 p.m. on January 13, and online applications will close at 11:59 p.m.
 This deadline includes all pathway continuation forms, but does not apply to applications for pre-K, 11th or 12th grade.

 LEARN MORE ABOUT SCHOOL CHOICE